 Marketing has seen a massive increase in AI capabilities, and that’s doing more good than most people think.
 Small businesses have and will continue to benefit the most from XAI in marketing.
 Amidst the COVID-19 pandemic, many solopreneurs and mom-and-pop businesses felt the grueling effects of lockdowns and health protocols.
 It taught us that we must take better care of our small-to-medium businesses (SMBs).

 AI in small businesses empowers the small player.
-Gaining access to customer relationship management (CRM) software, chatbots, and email marketing tools will help these businesses ramp up their marketing and improve their sales and performance.
+Gaining access to customer relationship management (CRM) software, chatbots, video editing apps, and email marketing tools will help these businesses ramp up their marketing and improve their sales and performance.

 Some CRM platform features and examples that benefit SMBs include lead generation, customer management, and task management tools.
 In addition, XAI eliminates the unconscious bias in AI data sets.
 For example, Amazon’s failed attempt to use AI for job application vetting resulted in prioritizing hiring white males due to AI’s look at hiring trends.